 - 1st Violation: Verbal warning or detention will be issued to the student.
-The cell phone/device may be confiscated for the remainder of the day. - 2nd Violation: Phone/device will be confiscated and detentions or other consequences issued (including, but not limited to, revocation of the privilege to use or carry a cell phone/device, loss of open campus or open lunch, Good Conduct Policy clauses, loss of driving privileges, and/or Saturday detention). - 3rd Violation: Phone/device will be confiscated, in-school suspension or Saturday school issued, and parental notification will be made (or additional consequences as outlined in 2nd violation). - 4th Violation: Phone/device confiscated indefinitely, out-of-school suspension issued, parent/guardian conference required, and student's privilege to use or carry cell phones or electronic devices revoked for a period to be determined by the Principal.
+The cell phone/device may be confiscated for the remainder of the day. - 2nd Violation: Phone/device will be confiscated, the teacher will contact the parent(s) and assign a detention or other consequence (including, but not limited to, revocation of the privilege to use or carry a cell phone/device or a Good Conduct Policy violation). - 3rd Violation: Phone/device will be confiscated, in-school suspension and parental notification will be made (or additional consequences as outlined in 2nd violation). - 4th Violation:Phone/device confiscated indefinitely, out-of-school suspension issued, parent/guardian conference required, and student's privilege to use or carry cell phones or electronic devices revoked for a period to be determined by the Principal.